main-salman/greenspace-detection-platform/greenspace-app/README.md

 - **Cloud Detection**: Basic or advanced cloud detection algorithms

 ### City Data
-Cities are defined in `public/cities.json` with:
+Cities are defined in the repository root `cities.json` and served via the app API at `/api/cities` with:
 - Geographic boundaries (GeoJSON polygons)
 - Coordinate information
 - Administrative details